 - TSI met (see advisement staff).

-- A “New Applicant Counseling Interview” form (dated after February 1st).
+- A “New Applicant Counseling Interview” form (dated after the first Monday in January).
 Call the Health Science Division Office to schedule an appointment (903-823-3401).

 - An “overall” score of 60 or greater on the TEAS V is required for admission to the program.
 The TEAS V score must be within 2 years of the program application date.
 A maximum of three TEAS V attempts within a 12-month period is allowed.
 TEAS V exam scores taken at proctored testing sites other than Texarkana College may be submitted.
 A minimum of 15 days is required between testing attempts to allow for remediation of content.
 Students may go on-line to pay for and schedule the TEAS V test at atitesting.com.